 If you want long-term, sustainable growth for your blog, the best way to do that is for people to find your site through Google search.
 To rank your content on, or close to page one in Google’s rankings, you’ll need to get comfortable with SEO, or search engine optimization.
 Most people hesitate to learn about SEO because the learning curve may be a bit longer than throwing some pins up on Pinterest.

 But Mike Pearson’s course, Stupid Simple SEO is true to it’s title.
 In simple lessons and assignments, Mike walks you through everything from structuring your site correctly, to creating SEO focused content, to researching your competitors, deciding whether you can rank for certain key words, and how to start growing backlinks.

 It’s a very comprehensive course, but Mike lays out each concept by examining real sites and showing you exactly how they’re generating traffic.
 The course also comes with access to Mike’s Stupid Simple SEO Facebook group, which is a goldmine of helpful information.

 One thing I was surprised at, was how many of us new students made the same comment… we were all amazed at some of the key things we didn’t know until we were in the class.

-If you’re on a budget, and trying to decide what course will give your blog the biggest boost, Stupid Simple SEO will give you a great foundation of SEO concepts, and is well worth the money.
+If you’re on a budget, and trying to decide what course will give your blog the biggest boost, Stupid Simple SEO will give you a great foundation of SEO concepts.
+It’ll help to position your site for growth, and is well worth the money.